mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 4. Incorporating ideas from Transformer-XL including Segment-level Recurrence, and Relative Positional Encodings.
 5. Because the factorization order is arbitrary and the target is ambiguous, a new reformulation of the Transformer-XL model is needed to eliminate the ambiguity.

+In regards to difference between BERT and XLNET, it is worth to mention that, XLNet is pretrained using nearly 10 times more data than BERT.
+It is also trained with a batch size eight times larger for half as many optimization steps, therefore seeing four times as many sequences in pretraining in comparison to BERT.

 In the following we will go over the details of the XLNet model and its implementation details.

 ## Optimization Objective: Permutation Language Modeling